 After you have left the hospital, you can still contact the postnatal ward at any time on +43 1 40 111-2000.

-During the recent lockdown period visitors were strictly forbidden and we found that women recovered much more quickly after childbirth, and experienced significantly fewer difficulties with breastfeeding.
+During the lockdown periods due to the coronavirus pandemic visitors were strictly forbidden and we found that women recovered much more quickly after childbirth, and experienced significantly fewer difficulties with breastfeeding.

 These observations are also reflected in the feedback from new mothers – families found the quiet and calm atmosphere in the postnatal period was a very positive experience.